guybrush262/Assistant-conversations/README.md

 pip install requests

-12) Create the Python script in "/home/jarvis/log_service.py" remembering to inpu the Long-lived access token:
+12) Create the "Python script" in "/home/jarvis/log_service.py" remembering to input the Long-lived access token created earlier:

 Move there: